Data Protection Academy » Data Protection News » EU-US Data Privacy Framework

 The EU-US Data Privacy Framework is a response to the ruling of the European Court of Justice (ECJ) in the case of Schrems II.
 In this ruling, the ECJ invalidated the EU-US Privacy Shield, an agreement to protect personal data when transferred between the EU and the US.
 The reason for the invalidity of the Privacy Shield was that it No sufficient guarantees offered for the protection of EU citizens' data from access by US intelligence agencies.

-The new data protection agreement is intended to close the gaps that have come to light in the Privacy Shield, which is why the EU-US Data Privacy Framework is also known as the "Privacy Shield 2.0".
-The Privacy Shield 2.0 contains a number of new provisions to ensure the protection of EU citizens' data in the US.
-These include limiting access to EU data by US intelligence agencies, creating an independent complaints mechanism and requiring US companies to treat EU citizens' data in accordance with EU data protection standards.
+The new data protection agreement is intended to close the gaps that have come to light in the Privacy Shield, which is why the EU-US Data Privacy Framework is also referred to as the "Privacy Shield 2.0" is the term used.
+The Privacy Shield 2.0 contains a number of new provisions designed to ensure the protection of EU citizens' data in the USA.
+These include the restriction of access to EU data by US intelligence services, the creation of an independent complaints mechanism and the obligation of US companies to treat the data of EU citizens in accordance with EU data protection standards.

 Executive Order on the EU-US Data Privacy Framework